heutelbeck/sapl-policy-engine/sapl-documentation/7_1_GettingStarted.md

 Replace the example policies with your own by creating `.sapl` files in a directory and rebuilding the bundle.
 See `/var/lib/sapl/README` for the full workflow.

+#### Service Hardening

+The systemd unit runs with strict security restrictions: `NoNewPrivileges`, `ProtectSystem=strict`, `ProtectHome=true`, and write access limited to `/var/lib/sapl/`.
+The service cannot write outside its data directory.
+Place signing keys and TLS keystores in `/etc/sapl/` (readable but not writable by the service).

 ### Running with Docker

 For container deployments, the server runs inside Docker while you use the local `sapl` binary for CLI operations like bundle creation and credential generation.

 The container image is `ghcr.io/heutelbeck/sapl-node`.
+Released versions use the version tag (e.g., `ghcr.io/heutelbeck/sapl-node:4.0.0`).
+The examples below use the current development tag `4.0.0-SNAPSHOT`.
 The Docker image defaults to `BUNDLES` mode with signature verification enabled.
 The node will not start until bundle security is configured.

 To get started with signed bundles: